k2haxor/HACK-THEM-ALL/README.md

 # HACK THEM ALL
-A repository to learn basics of Web-Application Security and Penetration testing/CTF/Bug bounty.
-You will learn some basic exploits and bypass.
+Hack like a pro.

-Ping me at: farhankhursheed2018@gmail.com
+ping me at: farhankhursheed2018@gmail.com